WPRDC/data-guide/docs/privacy.md

 In some cases, PII protections are defined by law or regulation.
 Names of political campaign donors often must be publicly released, whereas regulations like HIPAA and FERPA restrict the release of PII by law.
 To ensure that data they release is not going to violate these or other federal, state, and local ordinances, Some organizations that share open data also incorporate a legal review as part of the privacy review process.
 This review can provide an important check to determine that data sharing does not violate federal, state, or local privacy legislation and policies, or present undue harm to individuals that may be identified through the data.
 Even if your organization does not have the resources to submit all datasets for a legal review, granting additional people within the organization with the responsibility to provide an independent review can provide a final check that may prevent the unintended release of PII.

+#### Scenario Walk-Through
+It's often helpful to walk through scenarios to identify the potential harm that may result from a data release.
+We encourage making this scenario development a group effort by including other members of your organization in this process.
+Several questions can guide your organization in this exercise, including:

+* Is there any PII included in this dataset?
+If so, what type of information is included?
+* Can this dataset be linked to other data (public or private) to reveal PII?
+* What types of harm might be caused by release of this data, if any?
+* If harm can be caused by our releasing this data, is the impact LOW, MODERATE, or SEVERE?

-#### Deidentification and Anonymization
+## Reducing Risk Through Deidentification and Anonymization Processes

 The presence of protected PII in a database need not pose an insurmountable barrier to the release of data.
 De-identifying and anonymizing information may be appropriate methods for reducing the risk associated with replicated or retained PII.
 De-identification involves applying replicable algorithms that remove or obscure any PII such that the de-identified information cannot be used to identify an individual.
 The algorithm used for de-identification should be maintained in a location separate from the respective data with appropriate safeguards and access controls.
 In de-identification, the de-identification algorithm can be used to reconstitute the original PII from de-identified data.

 In contrast, anonymized information cannot be used to reconstitute the original, individual methods.
 Anonymization methods include generalization (grouping records by category or geographic area), suppressing data, or introducing noise by swapping values of individuals fields or replacing individual values with summary statistics.
 While PII is removed, anonymized data are often less useful for research and decision support.

-##How to Reduce the Risk of Accidentally Releasing PII or other sensitive information
+##How to Reduce the Risk of Accidentally Releasing PII or Other Sensitive Information
 There are several actions your organization can take to minimize the risk of accidentally releasing data containing PII or other sensitive information.
 The information in the publishers guide summarizes more-detailed information presented in UCSUR's 2015 White Paper "Frameworks to Protect Personally Identifiable Information and Assess the Risk of Unintended Breaches"

-####Data Quality Assessment - some work to do here...
-Reference section
+####Data Quality Assessment

 After an organization decides to share information as open data, and has determined that release will cause minimal harm to any individual, a data quality assessment should be undertaken.
 Every dataset that is shared as open data should be rigorously evaluated before publication to ensure that sensitive information is not being inadvertently shared.
 It's also worthwhile testing processes used for data de-identification or anonymization.